vlbee/stash-it/README.md

 Libary providing an abstraction of Leaflet as React components that makes it easier to use the two together.
 Unfortunately React-Leaflet's (breaking) v2 release a couple days before I started the project meant several demos, blog posts and how-to's did not function as expected.
 As a result I opted to downgrade to v1.9.1 to get the Leaflet map rendering without having more time to explore and learn both mapping libraries in more depth.

 #### Note on development environment:
-This project often threw unexpected, difficult to parse and reproduce compile and runtime errors during development.
+This project often threw unexpected, difficult to interpret compile and runtime errors during development, especially when trying to modularise code.
 I suspect perhaps something with the Parcel bundling set up does not play nice with Leaflet/React-Leaflet but this and other possible causes need to be investigated further.
 This led to some unfortunate code and architecting hacks on the project.

 #### Web Performance:
 To practice Server-Side filtering/sorting and async networks requests with React, I used the Stasher API for pulling data.
 From a UX perspective however, I think it would make more sense to filter and sort results client-side for a snappier experience, only utilising subsequent network requests if the user needed additional data (ie, "update map as I move" option or sort by city name vs. an initial geolocation-based fetch request)